Superintendent of Schools

 Reflections on Life Drills

 I was sitting in the dark in a locked down room as we practiced one of our safety drills that we have throughout the year.
-It caused me to reflect about the past few weeks.
+It caused me to reflect on the past few weeks.
 We have fire drills, tornado drills, and lockdown drills.
 We have procedures for inclement weather and we have practices that we kick in if we have problems in a building where we need to shift students.We also are pretty adept at what to do when someone is injured, gets sick or has a health problem.We do not have regular practice in dealing with grief that occurs in a family where we are impacted as a school community.
 Continue reading our great staff...

 Standing Room Only